 On Monday night, I had the honor of walking the Maleficent red carpet at the Mistress of Evil premiere held at the El Capitan Theater in Hollywood.
 Followed by an after-party at the Roosevelt Hotel, we were dressed to the nines for an evening of fun and glamour.

 Walking the red carpet in Hollywood is different every time, as each movie has a different theme.
 Some carpets aren’t red, while others are under looming tents and supersized movie props.

 The premiere of Maleficent: Mistress of Evil, coming five years after Disney’s first Maleficent movie, had clear, breezy California fall weather and guests walked by a large black castle backdrop.
-From entry to after-party, we were immersed in the world of the Moors, with Disney magic and amazing cast talent being central to the evening.
+From entry to after-party, at the Maleficent red carpet, we were immersed in the world of the Moors, with Disney magic and amazing cast talent being central to the evening.

 No scoop on the movie yet, but I will have a review up when it hits theaters on October 18.
 However, I will tell say WOW.
 I’ll also say that Disney knows how to throw a party.